What is Duchenne?

 Duchenne Muscular Dystrophy is a rare genetic disorder that affects around 1 in every 5,000 people.
 Mostly boys.

 No, there are a variety of forms of muscular dystrophy, but Duchenne is the most common type.
 Duchenne occurs when there is a genetic abnormality on the gene that causes dystrophin production.
 This genetic abnormality can take a variety of forms: a deletion, or a duplication, and it can occur anywhere on that gene.
-For William, he has a duplication of exons 12-20.

 Dystrophin is a protein found in muscles that works to strengthen and repair muscle fibers after they contract and relax.
 Duchenne patients produce either small amounts of or no dystrophin at all, which renders them unable to replenish muscle strength as they grow and use their bodies.